psidnell/ofexport/DOCUMENTATION.md

 For example: **-E -t=junk** - exclude any task with "junk" in it's text.

-When an exclude filter matches an item then it (and it's descendants) will not in the report.
+When an exclude filter matches an item then it (and it's descendants) will not appear in the report.
 All other items will be retained.

 If you ran an exclude filter searching for 'junk' you'd get: